korpling/IM2HeaderMapper/README.md

 ```
 bash easy2Use.sh [setInfo]
 ```
+The result will be written to the `output`-directory.
 An option to set few further informations by console is applicable (disabled by default).
 Enable this option by passing "setInfo" as argument (no further arguments allowed currently).
 With this option the corpus-name is inquired (default-value: name of the saltInfo-input-directory).
 In addition the date of the (first) corpus-release is inquired (default-value "1111" (to ensure validity)).